A note on Garside monoids and Braces: Main results

 $(\mathcal{B},\oplus)$ is called \emph{the partial monoid of the brace } and $(\mathcal{B},\cdot)$ is called \emph{the multiplicative inverse monoid of the brace}.
-A \emph{partial right brace} is defined similarly: for every $a,b,c \in \mathcal{B}$, $ (a\oplus b) \cdot c = a \cdot c \oplus b \cdot c$. \end{defn} In order to prove Theorem \ref{thm2}, we consider a Gaussian group $G$ w.r to $\cdot$.
+A \emph{partial right brace} is defined similarly: for every $a,b,c \in \mathcal{B}$, $ (a\oplus b) \cdot c = a \cdot c \oplus b \cdot c$. \end{defn} In order to prove Theorem \ref{thm2}, we consider a Gaussian group $G$ with respect to $\cdot$.
 We define a new partial operation $\oplus$ in $G$, and in order to make the definition of $\oplus$ easier, we use the method of right reversing.
 P. Dehornoy introduced this tool in the context of braids and Garside groups.
 We give a very brief description of the reversing process and we refer the reader to \cite{dehornoy}, and in particular to \cite{dehornoy2} for a wider understanding of this topic.
 Roughly, reversing can be used as a tool for constructing van Kampen diagrams in the context of presented semigroups or monoids.
 As is well-known, two strings $w$ and $w'$ are equal in $M=\operatorname{Mon}\langle X\mid R\rangle$ if and only if there exists an $R$-derivation from $w$ to $w'$, defined to be a finite sequence of words $(w_0,..., w_p)$ such that $w_0$ is $w$, $w_p$ is $w'$, and, for each $i$, $w_{i+1}$ is obtained from $w_i$ by substituting some subword that occurs in a relation of $R$ with the other element of that relation.
 A van Kampen diagram for a pair of words $(w,w')$ is a planar oriented graph with a unique source vertex and a unique sink vertex and edges labeled by letters of $X$ so that the labels of each face correspond to a relation of $R$ and the labels of the bounding paths form the words $w$ and $w'$, respectively.
 The strings $w$ and $w'$ are equal in $M$ if and only if there exists a van Kampen diagram for $(w,w')$.
 It is convenient to standardize van Kampen diagrams, so that they only contain vertical and horizontal edges, plus dotted arcs connecting vertices that are to be identified.
-Such standardized diagrams are called \emph{reversing diagrams}. \begin{ex} We consider the monoid $M=\operatorname{Mon} \langle X\mid x_{1}x_{2}=x^{2}_{3}; x_{1}x_{3}=x_{2}x_{4}; x_{2}x_{1}=x^{2}_{4}; x_{2}x_{3}=x_{3}x_{1}; x_{1}x_{4}=x_{4}x_{2};x_{3}x_{2}=x_{4}x_{1} \rangle$, from Example \ref{exemple:exesolu_et_gars}.
+Such standardized diagrams are called \emph{reversing diagrams}. \begin{ex} We consider the monoid $M=\operatorname{Mon} \langle X\mid x_{1}x_{2}=x^{2}_{3}; x_{1}x_{3}=x_{2}x_{4}; x_{2}x_{1}=x^{2}_{4}; x_{2}x_{3}=x_{3}x_{1}; x_{1}x_{4}=x_{4}x_{2};x_{3}x_{2}=x_{4}x_{1} \rangle$.
+This is a Garside monoid as it is the structure monoid of a non-degenerate involutive set-theoretic solution of the quantum Yang-Baxter equation \cite[Ex.
+1.2]{chou_aut}.
 We illustrate with the following figure how to construct a reversing diagram, that represents a van Kampen diagram for a pair of words $(w,w')$, such that $x_1x_2$ is the prefix of $w$ and $x_2x_1$ is the prefix of $w'$.
 We begin with the left-most figure, with source the star, and two paths labelled $x_1x_2$ and $x_2x_1$ respectively.